You are here

 Puzzle Selection

 For the live stage, the player with rank 1 (not seed 1) will choose that round’s puzzle from the pool of puzzles at the start of each round.
 Once a puzzle is selected, it is removed from the pool.
+The number of puzzles selected depends on

 New Puzzle Sheets (Live Stage Only)